hasnain-sid/50-days-DSA-Challenge-/README.md

 REVISION Day 6-> Reverse 2 +Delete nodes which have a greater value on right side

-REVISION Day 7-> Partition List + Stack using queue
+REVISION Day 7-> Partition List + Stack using queue+ Greatest Sum Divisible by Three

 REVISION Day 8-> CF 900 DIV 3(C) + subarry with sum 0 (GFG)